The Amory Wars: Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness

 A graphic novel titled Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness, illustrated by Christopher Shy, was released in September 2005 along with the album of the same name.
-The story of Good Apollo takes a step outside the science fiction narrative of the first three chapters and examines the life of The Writer, a character who is crafting the lives of the protagonist Claudio and his companions in the form of a fictional story.
-Through a series of delusional conversations with his ten speed bicycle about an unfaithful former lover, The Writer decides he must kill the Prise Ambellina to properly end his story.
-The events in the narrative itself build up to a final confrontation between Jesse's rebel forces and the Red Army of Supreme Tri-Mage Wilhelm Ryan under the command of General Mayo Deftinwolf, as well as a literal meeting of the Writer and Claudio culminating in the death of Ambellina and Claudio's emergence as the Crowing.
+Good Apollo takes a step outside the science fiction narrative and reveals an unnamed writer who created the story.
+Through a series of delusional conversations with his ten speed bicycle about an unfaithful former lover, the writer decides to kill off Prise Ambellina to properly end his story.
+Within the narrative, a final confrontation takes place between Jesse's rebel forces and the Red Army of Supreme Tri-Mage Wilhelm Ryan.
+A literal meeting of the writer and Claudio culminates in the death of Ambellina and Claudio's emergence as the Crowing.

 The new Amory Wars series, illustrated by Rags Morales, retells the story of Good Apollo.
-Claudio stated that a lot was lost from the graphic novel because of financial constraints.
-He further explained that although Christopher Shy's art is beautiful, it was not the best medium for Good Apollo's story-telling.
+Claudio stated that much was lost from the graphic novel owing to financial constraints.
+He opined that the original artwork, while in his opinion beautiful, was not the best medium to convey the story.
 Claudio looks forward to releasing a new version in chronological order so that the story will make more sense.

 The Amory Wars: Good Apollo

 The first issue of The Amory Wars: Good Apollo released on April 5th, 2017 by Evil Ink Comics and BOOM!
 Studios.
 Illustrated by Rags Morales with colors by Emilio Lopez, this series chronicles the main plot points of the original graphic novel and also sets the stage for the next series with a twist in the final confrontation between Jesse and Mayo Deftinwolf.
-That series is currently in the outlining stage.

 The Good Apollo series concluded on October 10th, 2018.
-It is currently collected in three trade paperbacks with an ultimate collected edition coming soon.
+It was collected in three trade paperbacks.

 Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow

-Apart from the album, no story mediums for Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow have been released, but the new series will introduce its story.
+No story mediums for Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow were released alongside the album itself.
+However, in 2024, BOOM!
+Studios announced that No World for Tomorrow would be released in a 12-issue limited series, written by Claudio Sanchez and Chondra Echert and illustrated by Guillaume Martinez, starting in May 2024.